Christianity in Iraq

 Prior to the Gulf War in 1991, Christians numbered one million in Iraq.
 This may be an underestimate by half as seen in the 1987 census numbers.
-Saddam Hussein kept anti-Christian violence under control but Christians were subjected some to "relocation programmes".
+Saddam Hussein kept anti-Christian violence under control but Christians were sometimes subjected to "relocation programmes".
 The predominantly ethnically and linguistically distinct Assyrians were pressured to identify as Arabs.
 The Christian population fell to an estimated 800,000 during the Iraq War.
 During the 2013–2017 Iraq War with ISIS rapidly sweeping through western lands, Christian fled as they feared the persecution by the militants, as they were to "execute" any person who did not believe in their Sunni sect.
 Thousands of Christians fled to Baghdad, where they found refuge and adequate housing, some of whom have chosen to make Baghdad their new permanent home following the full defeat of ISIS in Iraq.
 Thousands have also fled to other parts of southern Iraq, such as the Shia-majority city of Najaf which housed thousands of Christians in holy Islamic shrines once they fled from ISIS.
 A large population have also returned to their homes en masse following the defeat of ISIS and were able to celebrate Christian festivals in safety with the protection of the Nineveh Plain Protection Units and its allies.
+At the same time, the current status of Iraqi Christians is split between the protection of Baghdad and Erbil, in light of their domestic competition.
 The current number of Assyrians is said to be less than 140,000 in 2024, according to the non-profit Shlama Foundation.
 Based on broader religious identification, the number of Christians is likely only slightly larger.

 Christians in Iraq have been well-integrated and have contributed greatly to Iraq, popularly as scholars, researchers, academics, and economists.
 Iraqi Christians have also hold high positions in the government, such as Thabit AbdulNour and Tariq Aziz.
 There is a large population that are entertainers, artists, actresses and singers.